tidyverse/tidyverse.org/content/blog/tidymodels-survival-analysis/index.md

 For the models, parsnip gained a new mode, `"censored regression"`, for existing models as well as new model types such as `proportional_hazards()`.
 Engines for these reside in censored, the parsnip extension package for survival models.
 The `"censored regression"` mode has been around for a while and we've previously shared posts on [our initial thoughts](https://www.tidyverse.org/blog/2021/11/survival-analysis-parsnip-adjacent/) and the [release of censored](https://www.tidyverse.org/blog/2022/08/censored-0-1-0/).

-Now we've added the metrics: yardstick v1.3.0 includes new metrics for assessing censored regression models.
+Now we've added the metrics: [yardstick v1.3.0](https://yardstick.tidymodels.org/news/index.html#yardstick-130) includes new metrics for assessing censored regression models.
 Somewhat similar to how metrics for classification models can take class predictions or probability predictions as input, these survival metrics can take predicted survival times or predictions of survival probabilities as input.

 The new metrics are

 -   Concordance index on the survival time via `concordance_survival()`
 -   Brier score on the survival probability and its integrated version via `brier_survival()` and `brier_survival_integrated()`
--   Area under the ROC curve on the survival probabilities via `auc_roc_survival()`
+-   ROC curve and the area under the ROC curve on the survival probabilities via `roc_curve_survival()` and `auc_roc_survival()` respectively

 The probability of survival is always defined *at a certain point in time*.
-We call that time point the evaluation time because it is then also the time point at which we want to evaluate model performance.
+We call that time point the *evaluation time* because it is then also the time point at which we want to evaluate model performance.
 Metrics that work on the survival probabilities are also called *dynamic metrics* and you can read more about them here:

 -   [Dynamic Performance Metrics for Event Time Data](https://www.tidymodels.org/learn/statistics/survival-metrics/)
 -   [Accounting for Censoring in Performance Metrics for Event Time Data](https://www.tidymodels.org/learn/statistics/survival-metrics-details/)